Show / Hide Table of Contents

 Register shipments by API

-You can give Track details of the shipments you want to register using the Register Shipments endpoint.
+You can give Track the details of the shipments you want to register using the Register Shipments endpoint.
 Like all Track APIs, you'll need to generate an API key before you can use the API package.

 Generate an API key